Vyral/robin-phillips/_posts/2019-12-30-the-money-youll-need-to-buy-your-next-home.md

 Aside from your down payment, how much will it cost you to buy your next home?
 What other cash do you need?
 Basically, you need two additional pools of money.&nbsp;

-**The first is your upfront money,** or money you’ll need for the initial purchase.
+**The first is your upfront money**&nbsp;or money you’ll need for the initial purchase.
 When you make an offer on a home in Charleston, it’s customary to put up earnest money.
-There’s no set amount for this, but if you buy in the $500,000-to-$550,000 range, it will normally cost anywhere from $1,000 to $6,000.
+There’s no set amount for this, but if you buy in the $500,000 to $550,000 range, it will normally cost anywhere from $1,000 to $6,000.
 You’ll also need about $500 for an appraisal (which your lender will order), between $350 and $650 for your home inspection, and another $150 for your termite and moisture inspections.
 All in all, your upfront money will total around $3,600 or $3,700.

 {% include pullquote.html %}

 The second pool of money you’ll need is for **your closing costs**.
-If we’re using the same $500,000-to-$550,000 price range as our example, your closing costs will add up to about $10,000.
+If we’re using the same $500,000 to $550,000 price range as our example, your closing costs will add up to about $10,000.
 There are a lot of variables that go into that number, but the process will always include items such as:

 * Legal fees&nbsp;
 * Title insurance&nbsp;